TULSA, Okla. — A Tulsa man is spending life in prison after admitting and pleading guilty to sexually assaulting three women on Friday.

 Tulsa police arrested Brandon Bills in October 2021.
 He was suspected to be connected to three sexual assaults in the 41st and 129th areas that happened over the course of a month last year.

-Tulsa Police Chief Wendell Franklin said the arrest came after a covert investigation that lasted several weeks and utilized investigators and resources from several areas of the police department.
+Tulsa Police Chief Wendell Franklin said during a news conference that the arrest came after a covert investigation that lasted several weeks.
+It also utilized investigators and resources from several areas of the police department.

-Domestic Violence Intervention Services has a handful of resources for victims of sexual assault.
+Domestic Violence Intervention Services offers a handful of resources for victims of sexual assault:

 Visit this page to find out more ways to get help.